 What's a Focus Zone?

-A Focus Zone is a notification you receive on your Assistant when RescueTime detects an open of time in your schedule based on your calendar events and work patterns.
+A Focus Zone is a notification you receive on your Assistant when RescueTime detects an open time in your schedule based on your calendar events and work patterns.
 RescueTime considers this an optimal time to devote to Focus Work and start a Focus Session.

 When you start your work day you'll see your morning briefing alert on your Assistant displaying "Focus Opportunities."
 These are your Focus Zones.

 When RescueTime sees that your workday has one or more hours without meetings, or when you've been the most productive based on your work patterns, then the Assistant will let you know you're in a Focus Zone.
 During a Focus Zone, RescueTime will suggest this is an optimal time to start a Focus Session and you will be prompted to start a Focus Session through a pinned alert in your Assistant (you can find more details about alerts here).

 Focus Zones are based on your connected calendar, work patterns, and work schedule.